aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axis/_index.md

 ### categoryType {#categoryType--}

-Represents the category axis type.
+Represents the type of the category axis.

 ```javascript
 categoryType : CategoryType;